 Laura Poitras: Astro Noise, which ran from February 5 to May 1 2016 at the Whitney Museum of American Art in New York, was the first solo museum exhibition by the artist-filmmaker-journalist Laura Poitras.
 It deals with mass surveillance, the war on terror, drone warfare, occupation and torture.
-Poitras had already investigated many of these issues in her films, including Citizenfour, which won the 2015 Academy Award for Best Documentary, and in her reporting, for which she shared the 2014 Pulitzer Prize for Public Service.
+Poitras had already investigated many of these issues in her films, including Citizenfour, which won the Oscar for Best Documentary Feature at the 2015 Academy Awards (below), and in her reporting, for which she shared the 2014 Pulitzer Prize for Public Service.
 In Astro Noise, she expanded her films and journalism into a series of installations and immersive media environments.

 Poitras’s involvement in these topics began with her 9/11 Trilogy, a series of three feature-length documentary films.
 The first, My Country, My Country (2006), follows the family of an Iraqi doctor during the U.S. occupation.
 The Oath (2010), which was included in the 2012 Whitney Biennial, weaves together the stories of two men involved with Al Qaeda and the larger issues surrounding the U.S. prison at Guantánamo Bay in Cuba.